 - a complete description of the entire new space, including common elements (e.g. corridors, washrooms).
-The description should include the location(s), size and nature (e.g. wet lab, dry lab, office, greenhouse) of the new space; - a detailed breakdown of the overall cost of the construction or renovation project, categorized by cost component (i.e. direct costs, soft costs and contingency costs); - a timeline identifying key dates for the various stages of the proposed construction or renovation; and, - floor plans of the proposed new area(s), showing the location of the infrastructure and the scale of the plans (when construction or renovation involves multiple rooms).
+The description should include the location(s), size and nature (e.g. wet lab, dry lab, office, greenhouse) of the new space; - a timeline identifying key dates for the various stages of the proposed construction or renovation; and, - floor plans of the proposed new area(s), showing the location of the infrastructure and the scale of the plans (when construction or renovation involves multiple rooms). - a detailed breakdown of the overall cost of the construction or renovation project, categorized by cost component (i.e. direct costs, soft costs and contingency costs), when these costs are expected to be in excess of \$500,000.